-The complete syntax for the analyzer using the Basic Crypto Algebra is shown in Table 1.
-The start grammar symbol is FILE, and the terminal grammar symbols are: (,), SYMBOL, STRING, INTEGER, and the constants set in typewriter font.
+The complete syntax for the analyzer using the Basic Crypto Algebra is shown in Tables 1 and 2.
+The start grammar symbol is FILE, and the terminal grammar symbols are: (, ), SYMBOL, STRING, INTEGER, and the constants set in typewriter font.
+The language used for stating security goals is in Table 2.
+The goal language adds the sort symbol node.

-The ALIST, PROT-ALIST, ROLE-ALIST, and SKEL-ALIST productions are Lisp style association lists, that is, lists of key-value pairs, where every key is a symbol.
+The ALIST, PROT-ALIST, ROLE-ALIST, SKEL-ALIST, and GOAL-ALIST productions are Lisp style association lists, that is, lists of key-value pairs, where every key is a symbol.
 Key-value pairs with unrecognized keys are ignored, and are available for use by other tools.
 On output, unrecognized key-value pairs are preserved when printing protocols, but elided when printing skeletons.

 The contents of a file can be interpreted as a sequence of S-expressions.
 The S-expressions used are restricted so that most dialects of Lisp can read them, and characters within symbols and strings never need quoting.
 Every list is proper.
 An S-expression atom is either a SYMBOL, an INTEGER, or a STRING.
-The characters that make up a symbol are the letters, the digits, and the special characters in "-/<=>!?: $\$ A symbol may not begin with a digit or a sign followed by a digit.
+The characters that make up a symbol are the letters, the digits, and the special characters in "-\/<=>!?: $\$ A symbol may not begin with a digit or a sign followed by a digit.
 The characters that make up a string are the printing characters omitting double quote and backslash.
 Double quotes delimit a string.
 A comment begins with a semicolon, or is an S-expression list at top-level that starts with the comment symbol.